x3info/Template-Editor/README.md

 #Installation
 1. Download Template-Editor.zip
 2. Extract The Folder
-3. Double click on templale.bat
+3. Double click on editor.bat

 It will install automatically itself!
 Enjoy!